Eat, Stay, Play: The Hamptons

 EAT

 Early in the morning, grab coffee at Left Hand and stroll the beach before starting your day.
 On your way back to the house, swing by PopUp Bagels and opt for the bagel-only window to skip the line.
 You’ll be a hero when you walk in the front door.
-For a casual lunch, grab a slice at Fini Pizza in Amagansett.
+For a casual lunch, Local Provisions in Westhamption has the yummiest, healthiest fare or grab a slice at Fini Pizza in Amagansett.
 Start the evening with a drink at Talya, where you’ll find no shortage of summery cocktails and Greek-inspired small bites, before popping over to Mavericks, where you can opt for bone-in ribeye or tuna steaks.
 You know we love an oyster, and there’s no place better to enjoy them than Duryea’s.
 The whole branzino is also a fan favorite at this Montauk outpost.
 Looking for something more casual?
 Our favorite relaxed hangout is at Moby’s in East Hampton.

 STAY